stripe-archive/developer-office-hours/2020-09-10-checkout-taxes-coupons/README.md

 stripe samples create developer-office-hours
 ```

-For this walkthrough, choose `Node` as the backend from the list show in the CLI.
-Next, you'll open the server directory, npm install some dependencies and fire up the server.
+For this walkthrough, choose `Node` as the backend from the list shown in the CLI.
+Next, you'll open the server directory, npm install some dependencies, and fire up the server.

 ```sh
 cd developer-office-hours